30. Heaven, Hell, and Eternity

 Just when we’re finally gaining enough scientific knowledge to truly appreciate the awesome power of Yahweh through His creation, just when we’re coming to grips with the fact that He has the universe so exquisitely balanced that a slight shift in any of a hundred factors would make our life utterly impossible, we learn that God doesn’t intend to keep it that way forever.
 In an earlier chapter, I hypothesized that Yahweh created time, space, and matter (cf. Genesis 1:1) just so we—His intended companions—could have a place to “live” in our mortal bodies.
 It’s the only reason I can think of for God to have gone to all the trouble of creating “the heavens and the earth.”
 (Somehow I don’t think He did it out of boredom.)

-But all of this begs the question: once no one inhabits a mortal body anymore, what further need will there be for earth as we know it?
+But all of this begs us to ask: once no one inhabits a mortal body anymore, what further need will there be for earth as we know it?
 Once all of His “friends” have been raised to their new lives in incorruptible bodies and his “enemies” have been given what they always thought they wanted—to be separated from God’s inconvenient presence—there will no longer be a need for the things we once considered indispensable: food, water, clothing, shelter, the ground beneath our feet, or the sky above.
 In the light of Yahweh’s love, all of our “needs” will be rendered obsolete.
 Our new bodies will presumably have all new needs—different needs, spiritual needs.
 Having observed how God has met our needs in the past—going so far as to create the very elements we are made of—it only seems reasonable to expect that He would continue to meet the needs we will have in our new immortal bodies—even if it means creating a whole new heaven and earth for us.
 It bears repeating: the wonders of creation—whether the old creation or the new—are not so much an expression of God’s power as they are of His love.

 Once we get over the shock of the prospect of kissing this world goodbye, we begin to see that none of this should have been particularly surprising.
 Yahweh has been telling us for thousands of years what He intends to do.
 Isaiah, for instance, wrote: “All the host [i.e., stars] of heaven shall be dissolved, and the heavens shall be rolled up like a scroll.
 All their host shall fall down as the leaf falls from the vine, and as fruit falling from a fig tree.”
 (Isaiah 34:4) Scientists tell us that all stars (including our sun) have a life cycle—they are born, mature, and die.
 Isaiah agrees, saying that at some point, God will “roll up the heavens like a scroll,” as if to say, “Your purpose has been fulfilled.”